Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

     similar algorithm            -> template method / strategy pattern
 - Code Fearlessly & implement alternative code versions in parallel [JC-PP]
-- "About 97% of the time: **premature optimization is the root of all evil**." - Donald Knuth, 1974
+- "About 97% of the time: **premature optimization is the root of all evil**." - Donald Knuth, 1974 "Optimization work is so appealing, with incremental and objective rewards, but it is easy to overestimate value relative to other tasks" - John Carmack, 2015
 - "Programs must be written for people to read, and only incidentally for machines to execute." - Hal Abelson
 - " Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
 Code for readability." - John Woods
 - Tony Hoare null "billion-dollar mistake"